marcelbf/InventAPI/README.md

 They have to manually call each warehouse to check in their legacy internal system.

-The back-end developer built an API to get the list of items and the invent on hand for each warehouse and now she/he wants to build a phone app to the field techinicians.
+The back-end developer built an API to get the list of items and the inventory on hand for each warehouse and now she/he wants to build a phone app for the field technicians.

-The back-end developer uses Visual Studio, and will now use Power Platform to build a phone app to the field technicians.
+The back-end developer uses Visual Studio and will now use Power Platform to build a phone app to the field technicians.

 ## Components